pencil-thief/WiiUDownPatcher/README.md

 NOTE -- This code is probably very sloppy, i would've rather made it in python but wtv.
 THERE MAY BE IUSSUES - CONSOLE COULD BE BRICKED!!!!!! always double check the versions.bin and make the only chnaged are in the line of the titleID.
-Tested with Minecraft:WiiU edition - shoudl theoretically work with every downloadable game, would only reset disc games to base version - e.g. if your disc is version 1.1 you cant go to version 1.0 no matter what.
+Tested with Minecraft:WiiU edition - should theoretically work with every downloadable game, would only reset disc games to base version - e.g. if your disc is version 1.1 you cant go to version 1.0 no matter what.